yjmantilla/yjmantilla.github.io/dirs/gsoc.md

 ---
-title : GSOC
+title : Google Summer of Code 2021
 ---
-# Google Summer of Code 2021

 <ul>
    {% for item in site.data.gsoc-list%}